 grid reference TM 437 658

 This large and lively village bar has various seating areas and a central fireplace.
 Many local pictures on walls and horse brasses adorn the beams.
-It also still retains outdoor toilets and has recently reinstated the patio seating areas to the front of the pub.
+It also still retains outdoor toilets and patio seating areas to the front of the pub.
 Two log cabin letting rooms - both ensuite.
-Real cider (Giggler 6.3% plus others)
+Food is available at both lunchtimes and in the evening and a weekly Curry Night on Tuesdays runs from February - November.

 Facilities